wechuli/Software-Engineering-Principles/notes/maintenance.md

 The real benefit of code reuse it in maintaining the code later.

 The DRY(don't repeat yourself) principle says you should extract common code any time you repeat yourself.

+#### Improved Flexibility

+Sometimes, when you modify a piece of code, you realize the code isn't as flexible as you'd like.
+It was written in a way that made sense at the time, but that prevents you from easily making the changes you now need to make.

+#### Bug Swarms

+Bugs tend to travel in swarms.
+What that means is some methods, modules or classes tend to be buggier than others.

+A piece of code has produced a lot og bugs in the past and is likely to continue spawning bugs in the future.
+At some point, it's better to step back, study the code to that you understand what is supposed to do, and reqrite from scratch.

+#### Bad Programming Practices

+Fixing bad programming practices is both a good reason and a bad reason to refactor code.It’s a good reason because the result can be code that is easier to understand, test, debug, and modify.
+It’s a bad reason because, in theory at least, you shouldn’t have any bad programming practices in your code.

+Ideally, after you write a piece of code, you should review it and make sure you've followed good programming practices.

+Some bad programming practices include:

+- The code is too long
+- The code is duplicated
+- A loop is too long
+- Loops are nested too deeply
+- It doesn't do much
+- It's never used
+- It has a vague or unfocused purpose
+- It performs more than one task
+- It takes a lot of parameters

+### Individual Bugs

+Finding an individual bug is not a good reason to reqrtite code.
+If you find a single bug in a method, just fix it and move on.

+### Not Invented Here

+This is the worst reason for reqwriting code, but it's also probably the most common.
+The problem isn't actually the code; it's that the second proframmer didn't write it.
+Thinking you need to reqrite a piece of code just because someone else wrote it is called not invented here synfrome (NIHS)

+If the code works correctly, is fast enough to satisfy your needs and doesn't contain a swarm of bugs, leave it alone.

+## Task Execution

+Whether you need to modify existing code for perfective, adaptive, corrective or preventive reasons, you need to follow roughly the same steps to make useful changes without adding new bugs.
+At a high level, the steps you follow are roughly the same as those that go into initial development:

+- Requirement gathering
+- High-level design
+- Low-level design
+- Development
+- Testing
+- Deployment

+## Summary

+Maintenance is somewhat similar to normal development.
+You still need to perform roughly the same tasks.
+Testing is particularly important so that you don't introduce too many new bugs when you fix old ones.

+- Maintenance is expensive , sometimes accounting for up to 75 percent of a project’s total cost.
+- One reason why maintenance is expensive is that applications often live far longer than expected.
+- Maintenance tasks can be divided into four categories:
+  ➤ Perfective tasks improve, modify, or add features to a project.
+  ➤ Adaptive tasks modify an application to work with changing conditions in the environment such as a new operating system version or changes to external interfaces.
+  ➤ Corrective tasks are bug fi xes.
+  ➤ Preventive tasks (refactoring) modify the code to make it easier to maintain in the future.
+- Sometimes developers learn what they need to do to build a system while making the fi rst version, so the second version is the fi rst good one (the second system effect).
+- Sometimes a system’s second version is bloated and full of unnecessary bells and whistles, so the third version is the fi rst good one (the third time’s a charm effect).
+- Bugs typically travel through some of the following states: New, Assigned, Reproduced, Cannot Reproduce, Pending, Fixed, Tested, Deferred, Closed, and Reopened.
+- You don’t always need to refactor code, even if it doesn’t follow good programming guidelines.
+(If it ain’t broke, don’t fi x it.)
+- To perform maintenance tasks successfully, you need to follow the normal software engineering steps: requirement gathering, high‐level design, low‐level design, development, testing, and deployment.
+(Although you can often abbreviate some of those steps.
+You probably don’t need extensive high‐level design to fi x a one‐line bug.)